Dateline: Mexico City, Mexico

 If you have a second citizenship, you always have somewhere else to go.

 For this reason, some people look at the offer of free land as a means of getting that second residency and even a UK passport.
-Unfortunately for these folks, Pitcairn will not offer them a path toward British citizenship.
+While this is technically possible, there are a lot of caveats.

-If you can become a British Overseas Territories Citizen, you could technically become a citizen of the UK through another process, but the requirements to go from one citizenship to another would be difficult to meet if you’re hoping to create a life of global citizenship.
+However, as a BOTC, you could technically become a citizen of the UK through another process, but the requirements to go from one citizenship to another would be difficult to meet if you’re hoping to create a life of global citizenship.
 These requirements only get more difficult in a place like Pitcairn where a badly timed tropical storm can leave you trapped in New Zealand long enough to disqualify your application and start the years-long waiting time over again.

 It’s a lot of work and risk to get a passport that might not be worth it in the end.

 In fact, by our standards here at Nomad Capitalist, a British passport isn’t as desirable as you might believe.
 Our Nomad Passport Index measures a passport’s value based on a unique formula of criteria.
 While other indexes look purely at the visa-free travel each passport provides, we’ve added international taxation, perception, dual citizenship, and personal freedom to determine which citizenships and passports will provide the best opportunities for people looking to diversify their lives.

 Our most recent report ranked the UK as 27th in the world, with one of the country’s biggest downsides being the high taxes.
 So, even if the Pitcairn Islands could offer you a straight path toward British citizenship, there are better and easier options than hoping everything pans out in Pitcairn to get you a UK passport.